amundsen-io/amundsen/databuilder/README.md

 Publisher is the first one adopting Callback where registered Callback will be called either when publish succeeded or when publish failed.
 In order to register callback, Publisher provides [register_call_back](https://github.com/lyft/amundsendatabuilder/blob/master/databuilder/publisher/base_publisher.py#L50 "register_call_back") method.

 One use case is for Extractor that needs to commit when job is finished (e.g: Kafka).
 Having Extractor register a callback to Publisher to commit when publish is successful, extractor can safely commit by implementing commit logic into [on_success](https://github.com/lyft/amundsendatabuilder/blob/master/databuilder/callback/call_back.py#L18 "on_success") method.

+### REST API Query
+Databuilder now has a generic REST API Query capability that can be joined each other.
+Most of the cases of extraction is currently from Database or Datawarehouse that is queryable via SQL.
+However, not all metadata sources provide our access to its Database and they mostly provide REST API to consume their metadata.

+The challenges come with REST API is that:

+ 1. there's no explicit standard in REST API.
+Here, we need to conform to majority of cases (HTTP call with JSON payload & response) but open for extension for different authentication scheme, and different way of pagination, etc.
+ 2. It is hardly the case that you would get what you want from one REST API call.
+It is usually the case that you need to snitch (JOIN) multiple REST API calls together to get the information you want.

+To solve this challenges, we introduce [RestApiQuery](https://github.com/lyft/amundsendatabuilder/blob/master/databuilder/rest_api/rest_api_query.py)

+RestAPIQuery is:
+ 1. Assuming that REST API is using HTTP(S) call with GET method -- RestAPIQuery intention's is **read**, not write -- where basic HTTP auth is supported out of the box.
+There's extension point on other authentication scheme such as Oauth, and pagination, etc.
+ 2. Usually, you want the subset of the response you get from the REST API call -- value extraction.
+To extract the value you want, RestApiQuery uses [JSONPath](https://goessner.net/articles/JsonPath/) which is similar product as XPATH of XML.
+ 3. You can JOIN multiple RestApiQuery together.

+More detail on JOIN operation in RestApiQuery:
+ 1. It joins multiple RestApiQuery together by accepting prior RestApiQuery as a constructor -- a [Decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern)
+ 2. In REST API, URL is the one that locates the resource we want.
+Here, JOIN simply means we need to find resource **based on the identifier that other query's result has**.
+In other words, when RestApiQuery forms URL, it uses previous query's result to compute the URL `e.g: Previous record: {"dashboard_id": "foo"}, URL before: http://foo.bar/dashboard/{dashboard_id} URL after compute: http://foo.bar/dashboard/foo`
+With this pattern RestApiQuery supports 1:1 and 1:N JOIN relationship.
+(GROUP BY or any other aggregation, sub-query join is not supported)

+To see in action, take a peek at [ModeDashboardExtractor](https://github.com/lyft/amundsendatabuilder/blob/master/databuilder/extractor/dashboard/mode_dashboard_extractor.py)